 Though Rabin’s assassin is behind bars, he was a tool of extremist groups, who Moreh insists continue to pose grave danger to Israel’s security.
 The inciters of violence “are still out there, continuing to spread their poison without shame.”

 Moreh spoke of the illogic of the U.S. government’s unyielding support of Israel through the decades, citing starkly different approaches to the conflict from one Israeli administration to the other.

 Still, Moreh is a strong supporter of Obama, and said he believes that America is a “true friend” to Israel – or at least has the potential to be.
-He said he hopes that Obama will “act more precisely, act more aggressively” towards Israel’s self-destructive policies in his second term.
+He said he hopes that Obama will “act more precisely, act more aggressively” towards what Moreh sees as Israel’s self-destructive policies in his second term.